Matt Harvey: Baltimore Orioles

 On June 9 at Camden Yards, Harvey started against the Mets for the second time.
 Harvey pitched three innings giving up 7 runs, 8 hits, 1 walk while striking out 2 in a 14-1 loss giving Harvey his seventh loss of the year.
 Harvey remarked after the game, "I play for the Orioles.
 I’m not here for Mets fans or anything like that.
 I appreciate the Orioles fans that were here.
 I have to be better in front of my home crowd, and I guess I just have to work harder."

 On September 12, Harvey was placed on the 60-day injured list due to a right knee ailment, ending his 2021 season with a 6–14 record and 6.27 ERA with 95 strikeouts in 28 starts.
 The Orioles chose not to retain him after the season, making him a free agent.

 On April 8, 2022, Harvey re-signed with the Orioles organization on a minor league contract.
-On May 17, 2022, he was issued a 60-game suspension for participating in distribution of a prohibited drug of abuse.
+On May 17, he was issued a 60-game suspension for participating in distribution of a prohibited drug of abuse.
 The suspension was linked to his testimony related to the death of former teammate Tyler Skaggs.
-He elected free agency on November 10, 2022.
+He made 13 starts split between the High-A Aberdeen IronBirds, Double-A Bowie Baysox, and Triple-A Norfolk Tides, registering an 8-1 record and 3.71 ERA with 63 strikeouts in 70 1/3 innings pitched.
+He elected free agency following the season on November 10.

+On May 5, 2023, Harvey announced his retirement from professional baseball via Instagram.

+International career

+Harvey pitched for the United States national under-18 team in 2006.
+He had a 4.70 ERA in two games.

+Harvey played for the Italy at the 2023 World Baseball Classic.
+He was 1–0 in two starts with a 1.29 ERA, leading the team with 7 innings pitched.
+He announced his retirement as an active player two months later on May 5.